TurnipXenon/C380-1Code/Assignment03/DESIGN.md

 ## Queue

 The queue is a standard doubly-linked list.
-It's worst space complexity is O(n) where n is the window size.
+It's worst space complexity is O(n) where n is the window size + 1.
 For enqueueing and dequeueing, the worst time complexity is O(1) since we keep a reference of what's the tail and head.

 ## Singly-Linked List